Fundoplication

 Nissen Fundoplication

-The Nissen Fundoplication is a procedure in which the fundus of the stomach (the upper, floppy portion of the stomach) is wrapped completely around the lower part of the esophagus.
+The Nissen Fundoplication is a procedure in which the stomach’s fundus (the upper, floppy portion) is wrapped completely around the lower part of the esophagus.
 It is considered a 360-degree wrap.
-This wrap recreates the stomach’s natural one-way valve that helps to prevent reflux.
-Patients will need to resume a mostly liquid diet for a few weeks post-surgery, and slowly advance to solid foods, as swelling subsides.
+This wrap recreates the stomach’s natural one-way valve, which helps prevent reflux.
+Patients must follow a primarily liquid diet for a couple weeks after surgery and slowly advance to solid foods as swelling subsides.
+Patients are given a dietary manual to follow after surgery.

 Toupet Fundoplication

-A Toupet Fundoplication is a partial wrap of the stomach (usually described as a 270-degree wrap around the esophagus).
-This is generally used for patients who have an abnormal esophageal function and may be at higher risk for difficulty swallowing (dysphagia) after surgery.
+A Toupet Fundoplication is a partial stomach wrap (usually a 270-degree wrap around the esophagus).
+It is often used for patients with abnormal esophageal function who may be at higher risk for difficulty swallowing (dysphagia) after surgery.

 Schedule an appointment